 Some of the key exclusions of Prime Pet include:

 - Preexisting Conditions – refers to any signs or symptoms of a medical condition, your pet may show before or during any applicable Waiting Periods.

-- Dental Care – such as dental disease, dental procedures, gingivitis, fractures, or teeth cleaning/scaling are also not covered by Prime Pet Insurance
+- Dental Care –Some restrictions on dental care benefits such as dental disease, dental procedures, fractures, or teeth cleaning/scaling are also not covered by Prime Pet Insurance

 - Day-to-Day Care – isn’t covered by Prime Pet Insurance; therefore, unless your policy states otherwise, your pet won’t be covered for: preventative procedures; regular prescription or diet pet foods; grooming; training; accessories such as cages or pill poppers; and treatment for pets used for commercial purposes.

 - Certain Treatments & Conditions – such as treatments for behavioural problems; cell-replacement therapies; or treatment for a condition that the diagnosis is inconclusive, even if the treatment is consistent with other covered treatments.